 The agreement proclitic e precedes wal “my kids”.
 Note the plural marking on the pronoun a’re “they”.

 Note the agreement proclitics (e and glottal stop) on both plural nouns in the predicate etijoxelab’ and in the subject le a’chijab’.

 In contrast to Ex.
 31, the subject achijab’ does not show an agreement proclitic in Ex.
 32.

 In existential sentences the agreement proclitic e optionally precedes the existential k’o as in Ex.
 34. The cardinal number kajib’ “four” marks the subject as plural.
-Possessed nouns such as as uk’ajol “his children” are not pluralized even when referencing human beings.
+Possessed nouns such as as uk’ajol “his children” are not pluralized.

-Finally, there is an additional plural proclitic with a clearly negative, deprecatory connotation: staq, as in Ex.
+Finally, there is an additional plural proclitic with a diminutive, affective connotation: staq, as in Ex.
 36 below.
-Do not confuse with taq, which is distributive/diminutive (Ex.
+Do not confuse with taq, which is a distributive/diminutive as well (Ex.
 37).